diqidoq/lars/README.md

 # LARS (Linux audio rhythm section machine)

- + a flexible sample and step sequencer based groove machine to manage complex drum and rhythm section programming via triggered samples the right way, with features like:
+ + a flexible sample triggering step sequencer based groove machine to manage complex drum sound and rhythm section programming
+ + as a *stand alone* machine with in/out management.
+ + as a lv2 plugin.
+ + to make Linux pro audio even more sexy than it already is :-)
+ + to integrate perfect with awesome projects like my favourite Ardour and JACK or Mixbus, but also with Qtractor, LMMS and others.
+ + to really show off and support the advantages from Linux OS modular audio concepts and work flows over other OS.
+ + to fulfil a dream of mine: to finally fill the gap of real intuitive and useful rhythm section programming for the pros on their __qualified__ fingertips.

+## Feature roadmap

-   + a simple and intuitive UI.
+ + a simple, flat and intuitive UI with pro user requirements:
    + neat and clean with only a few logical and useful flat color highlights.
    + no fancy, no pictures of instruments or virtual mixer toys and such kindergarden.
+   + flexible, configurable and stretchable flat design.
    + real smart key commands (multi tap, combinations, mappable).
-     + flexible, configurable and stretchable flat design.
    + simple zoom in/out on sample shapes, envelopes, midi sequences.
  + no useless tools and toys which only limit your possible expressions.
-   + real managable and groupable and smart layers for dynamic triggering and sample sound mix creation.
+ + real managable and groupable and smart sound layers for dynamic triggering and sample sound mix creation.
  + envelopes and smart envelope grouping logic (also for whole layers, groups, flow and punch grouping/design).
+ + smart and intuitive step sequencing:
+   + smart and editable multi key commands.
+   + straight to the goal way of event management.
-   + smart and intuitive step sequencing (key commands, intuitive and fast trigger setups).
+   + intuitive and fast trigger setups.
-     + Take a deeper look at Hydrogens pattern designer, seg24, Guru and Geist.
+   + take a deeper look at Hydrogens pattern designer, seg24, Guru and Geist.
+   + rhythm templates
-   + rhythm templates, group and layer based swing faders, sync options, micro timing faders, etc.
+   + group and layer based swing faders
+   + sync options
+   + micro timing faders
+   + and many more
  + synth and noise addition feature for breath and rhythm instrument design.
  + many import/export features into every possible format.
    + embracing standarts.
    + drag and drop of samples and midi regions/patterns into DAW.
    + easy rendering of sf and other file formats for resuse.
  + loop slice and chop support incl. triggering slices of loops on certain keys.
  + typical *tricks* at hand for rhythm section pros (more here to come after shaping the papers).
- + as a *stand alone* machine with in/out management.
- + as a lv2 plugin.
- + to make Linux pro audio even more sexy than it already is :-)
- + to integrate perfect with awesome projects like my favourite Ardour and JACK or Mixbus, but also with Qtractor, LMMS and others.
- + to really show off and support the advantages from Linux OS modular audio concepts and work flows over other OS.
- + to fulfil a dream of mine: to finally fill the gap of real intuitive and useful rhythm section programming for the pros on their __qualified__ fingertips.
+ + easy replace of samples on the fly (key command combi on selected event with up/down while loop plays)
+ + a.s.o ... (list not complete)

 ## For the complainers about this paper